2Tablespoons(28g)butter, melted and cooled to just warm

-Place a 12-cup or two 6-cup muffin tins in oven and preheat oven to 425° (with muffin tins in oven).
+Place a 12-cup or two 6-cup muffin pan in the oven and preheat oven to 425° (with muffin tins in oven).

 In a small saucepan, combine the blueberry sauce ingredients.
 Place on stove-top over medium heat and bring to a boil, stirring regularly.
 Once boiling, reduce heat to low and simmer until sauce thickens, 3-5 minutes.
 Turn heat off and leave on stove.

-Place in oven and bake for 15-18 minutes, or until puffy and deep golden colour.
-Remove from oven (pancakes will quickly deflate).
-Turn heat on under blueberry sauce to re-heat.
-Once warm, remove pancakes to serving plates and spoon warm blueberry sauce over.
-Garnish with icing sugar.
+Place in oven and bake for 15-18 minutes, or until puffy and deep golden brown colour.
+Meanwhile, turn the heat on under blueberry sauce to re-heat.

+Store left-over Dutch babies in an airtight container in the refrigerator for 2-3 days.
 These mini dutch baby pancakes freeze well, as does the blueberry sauce.
-To re-heat, simply place frozen dutch babies on a baking sheet and loosely cover with a piece of aluminum foil.
+To re-heat, simply place frozen (or refrigerated) dutch babies on a baking sheet and loosely cover with a piece of aluminum foil.
 Place into pre-heated 350 oven until warmed through, 10-15 minutes.
 Sauce can be re-heated in microwave or a small saucepan.

 Be sure to read the Ingredient and Cook's Notes above this Recipe Card, for more tips on making this recipe, as well as substitution suggestions.
 I've also included a bunch of topping variations to try, as well!